jahaank/everydaymusic/homepage.md

 Everyday Music Listening
 ================

-This is a page for my class *Data Science in Everyday Music Listening*
+This is a page I use for my class *Data Science in Everyday Music Listening*

 ## GitHub Documents